prysmaticlabs/documentation/website/docs/prysm-usage/web-interface.md

 ---
 id: web-interface
-title: Using the Prysm Web Interface
+title: Use Prysm's web UI
 sidebar_label: Use Prysm's web UI
 ---

-## What is Prysm Web
+## What is Prysm's web UI?

 The Prysm Web UI is a locally hosted website that is launched from the validator client to provide users with a visual alternative to the validator cli( command-line interface).